gyxxyg/yongxinguo/_pages/about.md

   - /about.html
 ---

-I'm a third-year PhD student in the Chinese University of HongKong, Shenzhen, supervised by Prof. [Xiaoying Tang](https://sse.cuhk.edu.cn/en/faculty/tangxiaoying).
-I am honored to be remotely co-supervised by Prof. [Tao Lin](https://tlin-taolin.github.io/) at Westlake University.
+I'm a third-year PhD student in the Chinese University of HongKong, Shenzhen.
 Prior to that, I recieved my Bachelor of Engineering degree from Nankai University, College of Software Engineering.

 ### Research Interests